The Filter core module allows you to configure formats for text input for your site.

 In Drupal 7 and later, when you specify more than one format for a filter, you can specify the order in which they are processed.

 If the "PHP Filter" is enabled (in the "Core Optional" modules), you can allow users to input PHP code.
-However, this option represents a serious security risk and should be used with care.
+However, this option represents a serious security risk, so use it with care.

 Drupal has been powering sites with lots of user-generated content for years, securely and safely.
 See http://drupal.org/node/213156 for more detailed information on filters, how they work, and how to configure them.
 Follow these and other best practices to keep your site safe.

-- Using the "Full HTML" filter allows HTML to be posted unfiltered.
+- The "Full HTML" filter allows HTML to be posted unfiltered.
 This can represent a severe security risk.

 - When working with user-generated content, it's always best to keep input format settings as secure as possible.
 Select the least amount of functionality possible for each role; for example, don't allow guests to have access to Full HTML.